Table of Contents

 Google Ratings and Reviews

-Check your reviews and respond to the negative ones.
+Check your local community or business online for reviews and respond to the negative ones.
 People feel reassured if a company representative is reaching out publicly to resolve any issues.
-Check out our post on the dos and don’ts of responding to reviews.
+Check out our post on the dos and don’ts of responding to online reviews here.

 Questions and Answers